piachakra/docs-tap/install-intro.md

 ## <a id='install-process'></a>Installation process

-The process of installing Tanzu Application Platform includes the following tasks:
+The process of installing Tanzu Application Platform includes the following tasks: x

 |Step|Task|Link|
 |----|----|----|